In recent years, taking out finance rather than paying for a car outright with cash has been rapidly growing.

 We created Car Credible to help you with your car finance deal, making it clear and simple to find the right deal to suit your needs and budget.

 We've comprised a list of the different - and most popular - types of car finance that are available to you, and the pros and cons of each one.

 It's important you consider your own personal requirements before diving into a deal.
 Everyone has different situations, so you need to weigh up what is best for you.

-This is the most popular way to take out a car finance agreement in the UK.
+Personal Contract Purchase (PCP) is the most popular way to take out a car finance agreement in the UK.